Gnaeus Domitius Corbulo (7 CE? - 67): Roman general, active in the Netherlands and Syria. The emperor Nero forced him to commit suicide.

 The Romans used the next year, 56, to build up their army.
 A new legion, IIII Scythica, arrived from the Danube and Corbulo restored discipline among his legionaries - at least, that is what Tacitus wants us to believe.
 In the spring of 58, the Romans were still not ready, and Tiridates of Armenia understood that this was the moment to strike.
 A first skirmish near the Euphrates was a success for the Parthian-born king.

 For some time, the war was in balance.
 The Romans were slow to mobilize, and when they invaded Armenia, Tiridates' army evaded battle, luring Corbulo deeper and deeper into Armenia.
-However, the Caucasian tribes that allied themselves to the Romans were more successful, which gave III Gallica, VI Ferrata, and X Fretensis the opportunity to advance to Artaxata (modern Yerevan), one of the capitals of Armenia.
+However, the Caucasian tribes that allied themselves to the Romans were more successful, which gave III Gallica, VI Ferrata, and X Fretensis the opportunity to advance to Artaxata (south of modern Yerevan), one of the capitals of Armenia.

 Meanwhile, the Hyrcanians had started a rebellion against their Parthian overlords.
 It is possible that their revolt was coordinated with the Roman offensive; we can not be certain, but it is certain that at a later stage, there were diplomatic contacts and it is possible that the Romans had encouraged the Hyrcanians earlier.
 However this may be, Vologases was unable to rescue his brother.
 Late in the summer of 58, the Corbulo's army sacked Artaxata.